 Family-Friendly Firearms: Averted in most cases.
 Some supervillains, like Mr. Freeze, would carry more fantastic weaponry, but many of Batman's foes used normal firearms.
 In one episode, Gordon was shot, and actual blood was seen.

-Family-Unfriendly Death: While many episodes are dark in tone, few can compete with the episode where the Joker manages to infect all of Gotham City with his Joker poison on April Fool's Day, rendering all residents of Gotham City into laughing fits with huge, grotesque smiles as they slowly died.
+Family-Unfriendly Death: Though many episodes are dark in tone, few can compete with the episode where the Joker manages to infect all of Gotham City with his Joker poison on April Fool's Day, rendering all residents of Gotham City into laughing fits with huge, grotesque smiles as they slowly die.

 So the Ventriloquist has a split criminal personality manifested as a Demonic Dummy, Scarface.
 Scarface technically isn't alive, so he would get butchered in various methods, onscreen.
 He's been shot up by machine guns (twice) and shredded repeatedly.

 Family-Unfriendly Violence: The makers have stated that since they could not show a character getting killed, they took revenge by demolishing The Ventriloquist's puppet, Scarface, in ever-more-gruesome ways, ultimately having him be ground up in a ventilation fan.

 Fanservice: Frequent throughout the series for both men and women.

 Detective Harvey Bullock, who is rude, filthy, in love with donuts and a general mess.
 His only saving graces are his fundamental loyalty to Commissioner Gordon and tendency to get results (which is why they keep him on the payroll).

 One-Shot villain Boss Biggis in "The Forgotten."
 Morbidly obese (The voice-actor acually ate while recording his lines to give the proper feel for the character) and running an actual slave labor camp, where he has his men kidnap homeless men off the street to work in his mines.